 Apple Bay (Surfers’ Beach)

 Apple Bay is a favorite among surfers, especially during winter swells.
 It’s not ideal for swimming on rough days, but it’s a great place to watch the waves and enjoy the laid-back local beach scene.
-In addition, there are small eateries nearby.
+In addition, a few small eateries sit nearby.

 Snorkeling: ❌ Not recommended